-A great many books have been written about Chanakya, known also as Kautilya, Vishnu Gupta and Vishnu Sharma.
-Having lived over 2,500 years ago his legend continues to fascinate numerous readers even to this day.
-Perhaps unfortunately, he’s best known to have “avenged” the then ruler of Magadha – Dhanananda – by “helping” Chandragupta Maurya ascend to the throne.
+A great many books have been written about Chanakya, known also as Kautilya, Vishnu Gupta, and Vishnu Sharma.
+Having lived over 2,000 years ago his legend continues to fascinate numerous readers even to this day.
+Perhaps, unfortunately, he’s best known to have “avenged” the then ruler of Magadha – Dhanananda – by “helping” Chandragupta Maurya ascend to the throne.
 This presumed ability of his – vengeance – seems to be the most enthralling aspect to most people.
 His Arthashastra – a great many believe – is a work that highlights scores of ways to dethrone kings and usurp kingdoms.
 Owing to this misplaced belief, he is often, and unwisely, compared to Niccolo Machiavelli.
-Alas, nothing could be more far from truth.
+Alas, nothing could be farther from the truth.

 This becomes clearer when we measure the life of Chanakya according to six Vedic principles: 1.
 Vasudha-Eva-Kutumbakam (Accepting the whole world as one and one’s family), 2.
 Samarpan Bhaav (Dedication), 3.
 Lokasangraha (Welfare of all beings), 4.
 Shubh Laabh (Ethical Profits), 5.
 Nishkaama Karma (Deeds without greed) and 6.
 Ati-Hyaastha-Varjayet (Shunning extremes).

 - Ati-Hyaastha-Varjayet (Shunning extremes): Balance is a key ingredient according to teachings of Kautilya in Arthashastra.
 While he clearly shunned negative qualities, he also mentioned that people should shun extreme and senseless goodness for the sake of unworthy people.
 “In the woods”, he says “that tree is chopped first which is straight.”
-The essence of life, according to him “was balance between good and bad actions, happiness and unhappiness, pain and pleasure, cries and laughter.”
+The essence of life, according to him was ” finding the balance between good and bad actions, happiness, and unhappiness, pain and pleasure, cries and laughter.”

 The ultimate question that concerns people is whether Chanakya followed these ideals himself.
 It’s easier to write and teach than to actually practice oneself.
 Interestingly, Chanakya was a recluse.
 He was never married and, had no children.
 Many legends, including those critical of him, agree that he left the capital as soon as he found a credible prime minister for his disciple and new King – Chandragupta Maurya.
 Even when he stayed in the capital of Mauryas – Pataliputra (modern day Patna) – he lived in a shed like a hermit and never sought the luxuries of the palaces.
 While he wrote about the materialistic aspects of life, he lived as if a lotus in a dirty pond – untouched by the desires of life.